 Additionally, we comply with individual client privacy policies, under contractual arrangements we may have with them when dealing with the personal information they provide to us.

-You may obtain more information about the APP from the website of the Office of the Australian Information Commissioner (‘OAIC’):
+You can obtain more information about the APP from the website of the Office of the Australian Information Commissioner (‘OAIC’):

 https://www.oaic.gov.au/individuals/privacy-fact-sheets/general/privacy-...